lilykoff/walking_fingerprint/README.md

 All functions in functions.R file

-Pipeline.R file is start to finish running the code for reproducibility
+pipeline.R file is start to finish running the code for reproducibility

+train, test, and names_key are current versions of training and testing data and key with cell grid numbers